SHUNNIORR/bc-view-model-generator/README.md

 ## Features

-Extension for Bancolombia developers to create view models services in angular by a faster way.
+Extension for Bancolombia developers to optimice the developer time of the SVP team by a faster way.

 ## Usage